Card game: Playing cards

 Chinese handmade mother-of-pearl gaming counters were used in scoring and bidding of card games in the West during the approximate period of 1700–1840.
 The gaming counters would bear an engraving such as a coat of arms or a monogram to identify a family or individual.
 Many of the gaming counters also depict Chinese scenes, flowers or animals.
 Queen Charlotte is one prominent British individual who is known to have played with the Chinese gaming counters.
 Card games such as Ombre, Quadrille and Pope Joan were popular at the time and required counters for scoring.
 The production of counters declined after Whist, with its different scoring method, became the most popular card game in the West.

-Based on the association of card games and gambling, Pope Benedict XIV banned card games on October 17, 1750.
+Playing cards developed an association with gambling or idle frivolity.
+Based on the association of card games and gambling, Pope Benedict XIV of the Catholic Church banned card games on October 17, 1750.
+The early Methodists did not participate in, and condemned, "worldly habits" including "playing cards, racing horses, gambling, attending the theater, dancing (both in frolics and balls), and cockfighting."
+The mother of Methodism Barbara Heck observed fellow Irish immigrants playing cards and then took them and "swept the cards into the fire".
+Methodist minister Harlie W. Smith described that following his experience of being born again, "three decks of cards and my dice went into the furnace."
+To the present-day, a number of Methodist denominations aligned with the holiness movement, such as the Allegheny Wesleyan Methodist Connection and Christ's Sanctified Holy Church, oppose card games.